ProtoconNet/protocon-general-doc/docs/model/currency.rst

 ---------------------------------------------------
-Feature of Mitum Currency
+Features of Mitum Currency
 ---------------------------------------------------

-* Mitum Currency provides core features to meet the business needs of various fields related to tokens.
+* Mitum Currency provides core features to meet the business needs of various token-related fields.
-* *Multiple keys* can be registered when creating an account, and related keys can be replaced through key update operation.
+* *Multiple keys* can be registered when creating an account, and related keys can be replaced through the key update operation.
-* Mitum Currency can issue new currency and related policy can be customized.
+* Mitum Currency can issue new currencies and related policies can be customized.
 * Currency-related policy can be updated at any time as needed.
 * Mitum Currency has no compensation for block generation and there is also no inflation.
 * The node configuration for the Mitum Currency network follows the node operation policy of the Mitum blockchain, and details can be found at :ref:`build network`.